sagemath/trac_to_gh/Issue 5843.md

 # Issue 5843: race condition in cached_method (should not be shared between instances)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5843

 Original creator: nthiery